 PageSeeder has in-built document validation technology based on Schematron .
-Schematron is an ISO standard for processing XML documents and the screenshot below (Fig. 1) shows a PSML document validated using the Best Practice schema that comes with PageSeeder.
+Schematron is an ISO standard for processing XML documents and the following screenshot shows a PSML document validated using the Best Practice schema that comes with PageSeeder.

-- much better error and warning messages – instead of cryptic parser messages designed for programmers, Schematron messages are written for specific circumstances (
+- Much better error and warning messages – instead of cryptic parser messages designed for programmers, Schematron messages are written for specific circumstances (for example,

-- ability to prioritize information – all information is not equal, so while all documents created in PageSeeder are always valid against the PSML schema.
-Schematron makes it easy to add extra checking to areas of specific importance such as complex references, metadata or detailed content such as addresses or part numbers.
+- Ability to prioritize information – all information is not equal.
+So while all documents created in PageSeeder are always valid against the PSML schema, Schematron makes it straightforward to add extra checking to areas of specific importance such as complex references, metadata or detailed content such as addresses or part numbers.

 Single file validation

-A more powerful feature of PageSeeder is the ability to validate a entire collection of documents.
+A more powerful feature of PageSeeder is the ability to validate an entire collection of documents.
 This can be done by selecting specific documents from search results or by validating a folder.

 Batch validation is very useful for QA or when the structure or semantics of documents needs to evolve.